How can I upload inventory if I have more than one POS, WMS, or other sources of truth for inventory?

 Multiple Inventory Management Systems

-If retailers have multiple systems of record for inventory, they can utilize the “file groups” feature to configure their inventory feeds in fabric.
+If retailers have multiple systems of record for inventory, they can use the “file groups” feature to configure their inventory feeds in fabric.
 This feature ensures that inventory updates are limited to the specific group of locations corresponding to the inventory system performing the upload

 Inventory updates in real-time with event-driven data streaming